radfordm-osu/radfordm-osu.github.io/valvevr/ui/main-menu/readme.md

 Displays the last scenarios on the menu (up to 3).
 If the first page is currently shown, it loads the last page.
 Called on the pressing of the up arrow in the scenes menu.

 ### OpenScene(string scene_name):
-Opens a the scene with the given name.
+Opens the scene with the given name.
 Called on the pressing of the play button on a scene.

 ### OpenScenesMenu():
-Displays the scnario selection menu.
+Displays the scenario selection menu.
 Called when the scenarios button is pressed.

-### OpenMainMenu:
+### OpenMainMenu():
 Displays the default main menu.
 Called when returning to the main menu.

 ### OpenOptionsMenu():